liviamelos/liviamelos/README.md

 ### Hi there 👋

-My name is Lívia and I'm learning Web Development | Front end
+My name is Lívia and I'm learning Web Development | Fullstack

 <ul>